Angst13/NID_DGD_P5.js/day 5/30s final assignment/30s documentation.md

  aim or initial objective:
- To create an narrativce interactive animated experience of the manga Vagabond
+ To create an narrative interactive animated experience of the manga Vagabond